saptak/spark/6-spark-with-scala.md

 ```scala
 val file = sc.textFile("hdfs://sandbox.hortonworks.com:8020/tmp/littlelog.csv")
 ```
-You now have a freshly created RDD (or at least the model of it), use an action method like `collect()` to gather up the data into the drivers memory then to print out the contents of the file:
+Now we have a freshly created RDD (or at least the model of it).
+We have to use an action method like `collect()` to gather up the data into the drivers memory then to print out the contents of the file:

 ```
 file.collect().foreach(println)